thenexthub/Codira/docs/WeakReferences.md

 _**Warning**_

-This document was used in planning Swift 1.0; it has not been kept up to date and does not describe the current or planned behavior of Swift.
+This document was used in planning Codira 1.0; it has not been kept up to date and does not describe the current or planned behavior of Codira.

 ## Reference Graphs